 You pride yourself on your appearance.
 So you’ve invested time and money in a range of fine shirts.

-You may even have a personal clothier who tailors your shirts to your specific measurements.
+You may even have a bespoke tailor or personal clothier who tailors your shirts to your specific measurements.

 Of course, you want those shirts to look, feel and smell great.
 And last much longer.

 Like most, you’ll probably turn to a “professional cleaner” for help.

 They take 50 to 60 “laundry” shirts.
 Scrub the collars and cuffs with a hard-bristled brush.
 Sort them into two loads: “lights” and “darks”.
 Subdivide each load into “starch” and “no starch”.
 Stuff a load into a shirt washer, adding hot (even boiling) water, harsh caustic industrial grade detergents and bleach.
 And, finally, starch your shirts with cheap synthetic glue.

 Next, they remove the damp shirts from the washer and run them through a series of pressing machines that have all the subtlety and precision of a sledgehammer.
 At a rate of 40 to 50 shirts (or more) per hour per presser.

 Then, using a hand iron, they touch up the underarms (maybe) and crease the sleeves from shoulder to cuff in an attempt to conceal any evidence of machine pressing.

 Finally, they cram your finished shirts into thin, narrow poly bags so that they’re returned looking only slightly better than the day they were sent in or dropped off.

 Or they machine fold them for that desired “slept in” look.